OCWC BOARD OF DIRECTORS

-Anthony Flesch, Chair
+Anthony Flesch, Vice-Chair

 Anthony has more than three decades of advertising and marketing experience in many different industry areas, including dietary supplements, high-technology, electronic commerce, athletic footwear, packaged goods, health care, automotive, financial services, renewable energy, environmental remediation, and travel & hospitality.
 He moved to Northern Arizona in 1993.
 He is a principal of Flesch, Pritchard & Peebler, Inc., (“fp²”) a full-service marketing communications firm.